bozhiqian/ASP.NET-Core-Auth/AzureAdB2cTodo/README.md

-# ASP.NET Core web app consume ASP.NET Core Api within the same tenent in Azure AD B2C
+# ASP.NET Core web app and Xamarin.Forms app consuming ASP.NET Core Api within the same tenent in Azure AD B2C

 1. How to use "OpenId Connect" on top of OAuth 2.0 to verify the identity of an end-user based on the authentication performed by Azure AD B2C.
 1. How to use "MSAL" to retrieve id_token and access_token, and use them to make a call to api which secured by azure ad b2c.

-###Refereces:
+##Refereces:

 [Azure AD B2C demo](https://github.com/bozhiqian/Azure-AD-B2C-Demo)